meta-llama/llama-recipes/recipes/use_cases/email_agent/README.md

 Your ask:
 ```

-If you cancel here and run the command `python main.py --user_email <your_gmail_address>` again you should see the Gmagent greeting right away without the need to enter an authorization code, unless you enter a different Gmail address for the first time - in fact, for each authorized (added as a test user) Gmail address, a file `token_xxxx@gmail.com.pickle` will be created which contains the authorized token.
+If you cancel here and run the command `python main.py --email <your_gmail_address>` again you should see the agent greeting right away without the need to enter an authorization code, unless you enter a different Gmail address for the first time - in fact, for each authorized (added as a test user) Gmail address, a file `token_xxxx@gmail.com.pickle` will be created which contains the authorized token.

 See the example asks and interaction log above for the types of asks you may enter.